 Causes and Risks of Periodontitis

-Periodontitis is characterised by inflammation.
+Periodontitis is characterized by inflammation.
 This occurs because of bacteria that cling to the tooth’s surface and the area around the tooth.
 Bacteria multiply and the immune system releases toxins.
 This results in inflammation and a build-up of plaque.
 The plaque is sticky and colourless.
 It can harden to tartar.
 If untreated, it can result in tooth loss.
 Worse still, individuals with gum diseases are at a higher risk of heart attack, stroke, and other serious health conditions.

 The good news is that gum disease is preventable with good dental hygiene practices.